spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/specifying-a-docker-image.md

 You might want to create private images for the more sensitive applications.
 Space Cloud gives you the provision to pull private images as well.

 The first step is creating a docker secret from the `Secrets` section.
-You will be asked to provide the following:
+You are required to provide the following:
 - **Name:** The name to use while referring to the secret.
 - **User Name:** The username used to login into the registry.
 - **Password:** The password used to login into the registry.
-- **Registry Url:** The url of the registry being used.
+- **Registry Url:** The URL of the registry.

 ![Create Docker Secret](/images/screenshots/create-docker-secret.png)

-Once you have the secret ready, simply use it while creating / updating the service.
+Once you have the secret ready, use it while creating/updating the service.

 ![Docker image private](/images/screenshots/docker-image-private.png)